p0t4t0sandwich/ServerWipePlugin/README.md

 6. Run the command `ampinstmgr reconfigure TheInstanceName01 +Core.AMP.LoadPlugins ServerWipePlugin` so the plugin loads
     * Alternatively stop the instance and edit it's `AMPConfig.conf` so that `AMP.LoadPlugins` includes `"ServerWipePlugin"`
 7. Reactivate the instance with your Developer licence key
-   * On Windows, run the following in CMD: `ampinstmgr reactivate TheInstanceName01 the-licence-key`
+   * On Windows, run the following in CMD: `ampinstmgr reactivate TheInstanceName01 the-dev-licence-key`
-   * On Linux, run `sudo su -l amp` to switch to the `amp` user, then run `ampinstmgr reactivate TheInstanceName01 the-licence-key`
+   * On Linux, run `sudo su -l amp` to switch to the `amp` user, then run `ampinstmgr reactivate TheInstanceName01 the-dev--licence-key`
 8. Start the instance

 ## **Important Note**